AbuseIO/abuseio-docs/docs/development_parsers.md

 Also when working with parsers (or any kind of development) you need to be aware that Laravel caches the framework.
-Therefore, classes, autoloaders, but also configuration files are cached and you will need to reload them regurally to make sure it reflects your development.
+Therefore, classes, autoloaders, but also configuration files are cached and you will need to reload them regularly to make sure it reflects your development.
 If you are developing we'd suggest removing the '-daemon' option from all the supervisored processes so all your changes are updated in realtime as much as possible.